Peled-Zohar/Chess-Console-Application/README.md

 ## Now, let's get to it:

-I've forked your repository and I'll make some changes in some of the files, so that you can see how I would write them.
+I've forked your repository and I've made some changes in some of the files, so that you can see how I would write them.

 The first thing I've noticed was you're using Java conventions instead of C# conventions.
 It's important to follow the conventions according to the language you're developing in,